 Plant Biology students benefit from a wide scope of research with faculty who are well-funded and represent vast approaches, from molecules to ecosystems.
 The program engages in interdisciplinary projects and collaborates with faculty in many departments across NC State.

-The Plant Biology graduate program offers personalized experiences and professional engagement through internships, seminars and scientific meetings.
+The Plant Pathology graduate program offers personalized experiences and professional engagement through internships, seminars and scientific meetings.
 Doctoral students have the option to craft their own program, capturing their individual research interests and professional goals.

 The Toxicology Program provides comprehensive course work and training to prepare students for careers in academia, government, and industry.
 Research spans an array of topics ranging from the molecular to population level consequences of toxicant exposure.